- As low as $184/Night

 - Approximately 220 square feet

-Our tiny home tries really hard to be as outstanding as the cedar tree it sits next to.
+Our tiny home tries really hard to be as marvelous as the cedar tree it sits next to.
 It even dressed itself in fancy cedar siding and lathered itself with tung oil.
 And although its efforts may have failed (it s hard to top mother nature), a definite theme has been born.
 Runner-up names included Hail Cedar! and 20,000 Leagues Beneath the Cedar.

 Conveniences: